 The Six-Month Full-Time Culinary Course

 No matter what your goals, the Six-Month Full-Time Culinary Course will give you the foundation on which to build your culinary career.
-We will teach you the skills and knowledge you need to become a competent, credible and professional cook through a curriculum of hands-on and interactive classes.
+We will teach you the skills and knowledge you need to become a competent and credible cook through a curriculum of hands-on and interactive classes.
 This course represents excellent value for the time and money commitment required.

 The 22-week Culinary Course runs twice a year, starting in either early Spring or Autumn.
 Classes meet five days a week, Monday through Friday, from 10 a.m. to 4 p.m.